 Louisiana Children’s Museum’s Collection of learning resources, environments and enrichment programs.

-LCM Summer Camps are back in 2021 with 10 weeks of learning adventures and hands-on fun for children ages 4 – 8 years old.
+Check out LCM’s Camps which are full of learning adventures and hands-on fun for children ages 4 – 8 years old.

 Mental Health Resources